davidlougheed/strkit/README.md

 Ideally, you should be using a read file aligned with parameters tuned for tandem repeats.
 PacBio provides a
 [recommended workflow](https://github.com/PacificBiosciences/apps-scripts/tree/master/RepeatAnalysisTools)
 for CCS alignment in this scenario.
+However, regular aligned readsets are fine and have been tested extensively.

-If you're using HiFi reads as input, **use the `--hq` and `--realign` options** to get better genotype calculation and a greater proportion of reads incorporated into the computed genotypes, respectively.
-These should not add much performance overhead.
+If you're using accurate long reads (e.g., HiFi, ONT R10 duplex) as input, **use the `--hq` and `--realign` options** to get better genotype calculation and a greater proportion of reads incorporated into the computed genotypes, respectively.
+These should not add much performance overhead. *In practice, these options may also aid calling with slightly-less-accurate reads.*

 If you want to **incorporate haplotagging from an alignment file (`HP` tags)** into the process, which should speed up runtime and potentially improve calling results, you must pass